 It is also possible that Gardner and Crowley may have encountered each other briefly in Ceylon in 1900, when Gardner was aged 16, but if so it seems unlikely that they discussed anything occult or formed any lasting acquaintance.
-Gardner seems to have made something of a study of Crowley, and, if Shah's account can be believed (and it may simply be propaganda intended to disociate Wicca from Crowley's bad reputation), Gardner seems to have regarded him as being mostly a charletan.[Shah '60]
+Gardner seems to have made something of a study of Crowley, and, if Shah's account can be believed (and it may simply be propaganda intended to dissociate Wicca from Crowley's bad reputation), Gardner seems to have regarded him as being mostly a charlatan.[Shah '60]